meirmany/Cynomi-TASK/Task-1/README.md

 <!--- app-name: etcd Defragmentation CronJob Helm Chart -->

+# etcd Defragmentation CronJob Helm Chart

-# Introduction
+## Introduction

 This Helm chart deploys a etcd instance with CronJob for defragmenting an etcd cluster.
 Regular defragmentation helps maintain the performance and efficiency of the etcd cluster by reclaiming storage space and optimizing the database.
 The CronJob is configured to run daily at midnight.

-# Setup Instructions
+## Setup Instructions

-# Prerequisites
+## Prerequisites
-1.Kubernetes Cluster: Ensure you have a running Kubernetes cluster.
+1. Kubernetes Cluster: Ensure you have a running Kubernetes cluster.
-2.Helm: Helm should be installed and configured on your system.
+2. Helm: Helm should be installed and configured on your system.
-3.kubectl: Make sure kubectl is installed and configured to interact with your Kubernetes cluster.
+3. kubectl: Make sure kubectl is installed and configured to interact with your Kubernetes cluster.

-# Deployment Steps
+## Deployment Steps

 - $git clone https://github.com/meirmany/Cynomi-TASK.git
 - $cd Cynomi-TASK/Task-1
 - $helm install my-etcd ./etcd-10.2.11.tgz --namespace <namespace_name>

-# Configuration Options
+## Configuration Options

 The values.yaml file contains several configurable parameters: